Project-Books/book-project/CONTRIBUTING.md

 # Contributing

 Thank you for taking an interest in contributing!

 Please note that by contributing to this project, you are expected to adhere to this contributing document.

-## Notes

-1. Multiple versions of this document may exist, so please always refer to the [version on the master branch](https://github.com/knjk04/book-project/blob/master/README.md).

-2. Please also ensure that you remain familiar with this contributing document as it may change from time to time.
+Please also ensure that you remain familiar with this contributing document as it may change from time to time.

+Multiple versions of this document may exist, so please always refer to the [version on the master branch](https://github.com/knjk04/book-project/blob/master/README.md).

 ## Code of Conduct